Discrete-time maximally superintegrable systems and deformed symmetry algebras: the Calogero-Moser case: Introduction

-A distinctive feature of maximally superintegrable systems is that their symmetry structure is no longer encoded in an abelian algebra of first integrals.
-While Liouville integrability is characterized by an abelian algebra generated by the commuting integrals, maximally superintegrable systems possess a non-abelian symmetry algebra generated by all functionally independent constants of motion.
+A distinctive feature of MS systems is that their symmetry structure is no longer encoded in an abelian algebra of first integrals.
+While Liouville integrability is characterized by an abelian algebra generated by the commuting integrals, MS systems possess a non-abelian symmetry algebra generated by all functionally independent constants of motion.
 To obtain a closed finitely generated algebraic structure, it is sometimes necessary to extend the generating set by including additional linearly independent integrals.
 In the classical setting, the resulting symmetry algebra is typically a \emph{polynomial Poisson algebra}, closed under the Poisson bracket~\cite{daskaloyannisQuadraticPoissonAlgebras2001,jrClassicalQuantumSuperintegrability2013}.
-Only in exceptional cases, the algebra of integrals closes linearly, as in the isotropic harmonic oscillator, where the symmetry algebra is $\mathfrak{su}_N$, and in the Kepler--Coulomb system, where the symmetry algebra is $\mathfrak{so}_{N+1}$ after a suitable rescaling of the generators for negative energies (bounded motion). {Such polynomial algebras typically admit nontrivial Casimir invariants and provide a complete algebraic characterization of the dynamics, well beyond the abelian structure associated with Liouville integrability~\cite{escobarruiz2025twodimensionalclassicalsuperintegrablesystems}.}
+Only in exceptional cases, the algebra of integrals closes linearly, as in the isotropic harmonic oscillator, where the symmetry algebra is $\mathfrak{su}_N$, and in the Kepler--Coulomb system, where the symmetry algebra is $\mathfrak{so}_{N+1}$ after a suitable rescaling of the generators for negative energies (bounded motion). {Such polynomial algebras typically admit nontrivial Casimir invariants and provide a complete algebraic characterization of the dynamics, well beyond the abelian structure associated with Liouville integrability~\cite{escobarruiz2025twodimensionalclassicalsuperintegrablesystems}.} The quadratic algebras arising in second-order superintegrable systems, and their representation theory, have been developed in depth since the early 1990s (see~\cite{jrClassicalQuantumSuperintegrability2013, kalnins2018separation} and references therein).

-The quadratic algebras arising in second-order superintegrable systems, and their representation theory, have been developed in depth since the early 1990s through the work of Zhedanov, Daskaloyannis, Kalnins, Kress, Miller, Pogosyan, Winternitz, and collaborators (see~\cite{jrClassicalQuantumSuperintegrability2013, kalnins2018separation} and references therein).
-In the quantum setting, the commutator algebra of symmetry operators, obtained through an appropriate symmetrization of the classical integrals, plays a central r\^ole, mirroring its classical Poisson counterpart.
-In general, the symmetry generators close to form a quadratic or higher-order associative algebras, whose representations can be used to obtain the discrete spectrum of the Hamiltonian, including degeneracies~\cite{daskaloyannisQuadraticPoissonAlgebras2001, Post_2011, jrClassicalQuantumSuperintegrability2013}.
-In this framework, the quantum associative algebras can be understood as deformations, with the deformation parameter $\hbar$, of the underlying classical structures that are recovered in the appropriate $\hbar \to 0$ limit.